david-xhk/binary_tree/docs/readme.rst

 Features
 --------

-* Construct a binary tree using string, from in-order and pre-order traversal, or from in-order and post-order traversal
+Construct a binary tree using string, in-order and pre-order traversal, or in-order and post-order traversal.

-* Traverse a binary tree by pre-order, in-order, post-order, or level-order
+Traverse a binary tree by pre-order, in-order, post-order, or level-order

-* Get all root-to-leaf paths or the maximum depth of a binary tree
+Get all root-to-leaf paths or the maximum depth of a binary tree

-* Check if a binary tree is symmetrical or has a certain path sum
+Check if a binary tree is symmetrical or has a certain path sum